 Turns out pistachios are actually a seed.
 Who knew?
 Not me.
 I’ve always considered them one of my favorite nuts—tasty, fun to eat on road trips, pretty flecks of green.

-Although commercial production in the US wasn’t popularized until the 1970s, pistachio seeds have been used as a food source in western Asia since 7,000 BC.
-Give or take.
 The humble but mighty pistachio seed offers fiber, protein, antioxidants, plus potassium, manganese, vitamin B6 (and more!)

 What I’m trying to say is, this pistachio crust isn’t just pretty and flavorful—it’s also really good for you.